liam-wiltshire/talks/linux/content.md

 - As we've discussed, there are two different 'parts' to consider:
  - Who is the owner
  - What are the permissions
+- You may find that you have files that you need to change who the owner is, or change permissions

+---

+class: content-even
+# File Permissions

 - Changing owner - `chown`
  - `chown root:root /root/linux101.sh`
+ - Or shorter: `chown root. /root/linux101.sh`
 - Changing permissions - `chmod`
  - `chmod 755 /root/linux.sh`
 ---